Rizzle123/Canadian_employment/README.md

 The following are available for review:

 1. Dataframes
-2. Code use for the study
+2. Code used for the study
 3. Final pdf report
 4. Microsoft PowerPoint presentation